 We often act for clients in recovering debts owed to their company.
-While we encourage our clients to recover these debts themselves, especially if there are good prospects of recovery, our clients are often surprised to find there are many things they can do to eliminate or reduce their outstanding debts!
+While our business lawyers in Melbourne encourage our clients to recover these debts themselves, especially if there are good prospects of recovery, our clients are often surprised to find there are many things they can do to eliminate or reduce their outstanding debts!

 While you can recover debts based solely on an unpaid invoice, having a written agreement will put you in a much stronger position.
 With no written agreement, there may be ambiguity as to the exact terms of the agreement.
 Doing this means you spend less time trying to remember conversations, reviewing quotations, and showing that your customer has received your goods and/or services.

 To streamline your debt recovery process, and hopefully reduce costs, you should have a written agreement with the customer detailing the likely cost of your goods or services.
 In our experience, it is best practice to have an agreement which you can tailor, as needed, to each customer’s needs.
 Even if at the time it is not convenient to provide the whole agreement, consider sending a quick email to the customer setting out an estimate of the likely costs and provide the formal agreement at a later stage.

 Terms and Conditions